duongngochongson/Power-BI-Purchasing-Department-Dashboard/README.md

 **Platform**: Microsoft Power BI for desktop

-**Notable Techniques**: Design thinking, clean and transform data in Power Query, develop models, and employ DAX.
+**Main Techniques**: Design thinking, clean and transform data in Power Query, develop models, and employ DAX.

 **Context**: AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer.
 The purchasing department will be responsible for purchasing goods, raw materials, and semi-finished products for production.
 Management expects that the ordered goods are sufficient for sales, on time, and at optimal import prices.